 The average borrower pays 2% – 5% of their loan amount in closing costs too.
 This is separate from your down payment.
 If you borrow $200,000, you’d owe $4,000 – $10,000 in closing costs.

 The closing costs vary by lender and depend on your credit score, down payment, and the complexity of your loan.

 Shop around to find the lender with the lowest fees and interest rates to save the most money on your mortgage.

 Make Sure You Have A Reserve Fund

 Once you own a home, you are on the hook for all home expenses.
-You don’t have a landlord to call if a pipe bursts or the A/C stops working.
+You don’t have a landlord to call if a pipe burst or the A/C stops working.
 Everything is on your shoulders and your wallet.